plone/training/docs/effective-volto/architecture/configuration.md

 # Configuration Registry

 To provide customization and a centralized configuration, Volto holds all its settings in a global singleton object.
-That is, in a Javascript-running browser window, there will be one single instance of that Javascript object.
+That is, in a JavaScript-running browser window, there will be one single instance of that JavaScript object.
 The advantage of the global configuration registry is the simplicity in working with it.